MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 ## Tuning Kafka Sink connectors

-* The [Kafka Sink](https://github.com/Azure/kafka-sink-azure-kusto/blob/master/README.md) connector should be tuned to work together with the [ingestion batching policy](kusto/management/batchingpolicy.md).
+Tune the [Kafka Sink](https://github.com/Azure/kafka-sink-azure-kusto/blob/master/README.md) connector to work with the [ingestion batching policy](kusto/management/batchingpolicy.md):

-* There will be two batching policies running, and the batching size should be set to up to 1G.
-Ensure that the combined batching times suits your ingestion needs.
-* Try tuning the Kafka Sink size limit `flush.size.bytes` starting from 1MB, moving up or down in increments of 10 or 100.
+* Tune the Kafka Sink `flush.size.bytes` size limit starting from 1MB, with increments up or down of 10 or 100.
-* For the ingestion batching policy, set the time limit to the highest number of seconds you can accept, and the number of items to at least 1000.
-Set batching size at 1G and increase by 100MB increments if needed.
+* When using Kafka Sink, two batching policies run.
+Ensure that the combined batching time is adequate.
+Increase batching time if not enough data accumulates per batch.
+Set the item number to 1000 or more.
+Set batching size at 1G and increase by 100MB increments as needed.
-* Try increasing the Kafka Sink batching time if not enough data accumulates in each batch.
 * You can scale by adding instances and partitions.
 Increase `tasks.max` to the number of partitions.
-You will want to increase partitions as long as you have enough data so that you produce blobs the size of the `flush.size.bytes` settings.
-If blobs are smaller than this size, batches are processed according to the batching time limit, meaning that the partition isn't receiving enough throughput.
-Be aware, however, that a large number of partitions means more processing overhead.
+Create a partition if you have enough data to produce a blob the size of the `flush.size.bytes` setting.
+If the blob is smaller, the batch is processed when it reaches the time limit, so the partition will not receive enough throughput.
+A large number of partitions means more processing overhead.

 ## Next Steps